-It’s a cloudy day in Dublin (that’s pretty common here).
-While I’ve found a place to live I’m still looking for work.
-Job hunting can be a frustrating and tiresome process, and I’ve been thinking quite a bit about the trip I took last year to Madrid.
+It’s a cloudy day in Dublin (that’s pretty common here), and I’ve been thinking quite a bit about the trip I took last year to sunny Madrid.
 There’s a lot there from that trip that I haven’t written about including visiting the Debod Temple.

 The Debod Temple or Temple of Debod is a legitimate, real Egyptian temple in the heart of Madrid, Spain.
 It’s the only real Egyptian temple outside of Egyptian.
 The Temple was originally located in the Aswan region of Egyptian and was built back in 200 BC.
 The Kushite king of Meroë built it as small temple for the Egyptian god Amun.